 Frequently Asked Questions

 The following are Frequently Asked Questions about the Dental Hygiene Degree Program’s Degree Completion option.
-If you have a question that is not answered here, please contact the Dental Hygiene Admissions office.
+If you have a question that is not answered here, please contact UBC Enrolment Services Admissions Office

 I meet all the requirements and am ready to apply.
 Where do I apply?